truera/trulens/docs/trulens_eval/evaluation/feedback_implementations/index.md

 This page documents the feedback implementations available in _TruLens_.

 Feedback functions are implemented in instances of the [Provider][trulens_eval.feedback.provider.base.Provider] class.
-In general, they are made up of carefully constructed prompts and custom logic tailored to perform a particular evaluation task.
+They are made up of carefully constructed prompts and custom logic tailored to perform a particular evaluation task.

+## LLM-based feedback implementations

+For LLM-based feedback functions, this implmentation consists of:

+    1. Instructions to the LLM on how to perform a particular evaluation task.
+These instructions are sent to the LLM as a system message, and are often consist of a rubric.
+    2. A template that passes the arguments of the feedback function to the LLM.
+This template containing the arguments of the feedback function are sent to the LLM as a user message.
+    3. A method for parsing, validating and normalizing the output of the LLM, accomplished by [`generate_score`][trulens_eval.feedback.provider.base.LLMProvider.generate_score].
+    4. *Sometimes* additional logic, as in groundedness, to perform data preprocessing tasks before the LLM is called for evaluation.

+_TruLens_ can also provide reasons using [chain-of-thought methodology](https://arxiv.org/abs/2201.11903).
+Such implementations are denoted by method names ending in `_with_cot_reasons`.
+These implementations illicit the LLM to provide reasons for its score, accomplished by [`generate_score_and_reasons`][trulens_eval.feedback.provider.base.LLMProvider.generate_score_and_reasons].